-Tractors converge on Rome as farmers protest across Europe
+Tractors Converge On Rome As Farmers Protest Across Europe

-A convoy of tractors was poised to descend on Rome on Saturday as farmer protests caused disruptions across Europe but petered out in their French epicentre following government concessions.
+(MENAFN- Jordan Times) ROME - A convoy of tractors was poised on Saturday to descend on Rome as farmers' protests caused disruptions across Europe, though they wound down in France following government concessions.

 Farmers have expressed anger at what they say are excessively restrictive regulations on agriculture and unfair competition, among other grievances.